setms/book/docs/introduction/software.md

 Let $w$ be a word made up of symbols $a_i \in \Sigma$ such that $w = a_1a_2...a_n$.
 If there are transitions in $\delta$ such that $q_1 = \delta(q_0, a_1)$, $q_2 = \delta(q_1, a_2)$, etc. and
 $q_n \in F$, then $A$ **accepts** $w$.
-The collection of all words that $A$ accepts is the **language** of $A$, $L(A)$.
+The set of all words that $A$ accepts is the **language** of $A$, $L(A)$.
 <!-- vale Google.Ellipses = YES -->

-For instance, the language of the automaton above is the set of strings composed of $0$s and $1$s that contains the substring $01$.
+For instance, the language of the automaton above is the set of strings composed of $0$s and $1$s that contain the substring $01$.

 Languages accepted by DFAs are **regular languages**.
 Regular languages have many applications in software.
-For instance, they describe keywords and valid identifiers in programming languages and parts of a URL.
+For instance, they describe keywords and valid identifiers in programming languages or the structure of a URL.
 They're also useful in searching documents and describing protocols.

 A **Nondeterministic Finite Automaton** (NFA) is like a DFA, except $\delta$ returns a subset of $Q$ rather than